groky/ember-binding/README.md

 Make use of the many generators for code, try `ember help generate` for more details

 ### Running Tests

+My apologies, there are no tests for this app.
+I wrote this very quickly just to demonstrate the binding

 * `ember test`
 * `ember test --server`